 “Not only are there various opportunities nearby — for example, at the courts, government agencies, and private firms” she said, “but the network of alumni working in the area was helpful in connecting to those opportunities.”

 As part of the certificate program, Apo participated in the school’s negotiation competition, something she said she would not have been a part of otherwise.
-She and Allie Wils ’08, JD’13 and their respective partners qualified for the ABA regionals and competed in Calgary, British Columbia.
+She and Allie Wils ’08, JD’13 and their respective partners qualified for the ABA regionals and competed in Calgary, Alberta.
 Wils and Apo agreed that the individualized negotiation skills training and time spent working with teammates was invaluable.

 “The certificate program creates a community,” Wils said.
 “By the time we reached higher-level negotiation classes, we were able to do a lot of exercises where we broke out into smaller groups.
 It was about practicing our skills rather than discussing or learning about them.”